Waste characterisation: Waste characterisation and reporting

+Waste entries

 Waste entries are hazardous, not by the composition of the waste, but by virtue of the process that produced it.
 The same is true for non-hazardous absolute entries.
 Mirror entries can be hazardous or non-hazardous, depending on the waste composition.

 Deciding whether a mirror entry is hazardous or non-hazardous by composition involves the usage of the Approved Supply List (ASL).
 A substance not listed in the ASL permits other sources, such as Manufacturer's Safety Data Sheets (MSDS), to classify the waste.
 These documents contain "Risk Phrase," which describes the hazards that the substance or substances present.
 Risk phrases have threshold values that indicate what concentration of a substance must be present for the waste to be classified as hazardous by the Hazard Code attached to the Risk Phrase.